Central series' and ($n$)-isoclinism of skew left braces: Introduction

 holds true for all $a, b, c \in A$, where $ a^{-1}$ denotes the inverse of $a$ in $(A, \cdot)$.
 Whenever we want to emphasize on the binary operations of the skew left brace $A$, we shall denote it by a triple $(A, \cdot, \circ)$.
 Otherwise we shall simply denote it by $A$.
 We call $(A, \cdot)$ the \emph{additive group} and $(A, \circ)$ the \emph{multiplicative group} of the skew left brace $(A, \cdot, \circ)$.
 A skew left brace $(A, \cdot, \circ)$ is said to be a \emph{left brace} if $(A, \cdot)$ is an abelian group.
 A skew right brace is defined analogously.
 In this article we mainly consider skew left braces.
 So, we will mostly suppress the word `left' and only say skew brace(s).

 The concept of a left brace was introduced by Rump \cite{Rump07} in 2007 in connection with non-degenerate involutive set-theoretic solutions of the Yang-Baxter equation.
 Guarnieri and Vendramin \cite{GV17} generalized this in 2017 to skew left braces to encompass non-involutive set-theoretic solutions too.
-The subject received tremendous attention of the mathematical community after the work of Rump, as evident form the list of papers in the bibliography and the references therein.
+The subject received tremendous attention of the mathematical community after the work of Rump, as evident from the list of papers in the bibliography and the references therein.
 Interest in the study of set-theoretic solutions of the Yang-Baxter equation was intrigued by the paper \cite{Drinfeld92} of Drinfeld, published in 1992, and its connection with algebraic structures in the paper \cite{ESS99} published in 1999.
+It is already very well established by now that any advancement on the knowledge on skew braces will prominently contribute to the theory of the Yang-Baxter equation.
+With this motivation in the background, we now introduce the work done in the paper.

 Schur covers of finite skew braces were introduced and studied in \cite{LV24}.
 The authors proved that any two Schur covers of a finite skew brace are isoclinic.
 We generalize this result as follows.
 Let $K$ be a skew brace acting trivially on an abelian group $A$ (viewed as a trivial brace) and $\Ha^2_b(K, A)$ be the second brace cohomology group of $K$ with coefficients in $A$ (see Section 3 for details).
 Let $[(\alpha, \mu)] \in \Ha^2_b(K, A)$ be a fixed cohomology class and $G = A \times_{(\alpha, \mu)} K$ be the corresponding annihilator extension skew brace of $K$ by $A$.
 Set $\hat{A} := \Hom(A, \mathbb{C}^{\times})$.
 Then there exists a group homomorphism $\varepsilon_G : \hat{A} \to \Ha^2_b(K, \mathbb{C}^{\times})$ given by $\varepsilon_G(\lambda) = [(\lambda \alpha, \lambda \mu)]$ for all $\lambda \in \hat{A}$.
 Our first main result, which follows from Theorem \ref{thm:gener:Schur:cov} (which is more general, but difficult to state here) and Theorem \ref{thm:Tappe}, is